Matthew Amengual

 in Daniel M. Brinks, Steven Levitsky and M. Victoria Murillo, eds.,

-Understanding Institutional Weakness: Lessons from Latin America.
+The Politics of Institutional Weakness in Latin America.
 New York: Cambridge University Press.

 Better Work and State Regulation in Indonesia: Towards Reinforcement